turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 - [lib.rs][9] - the thing to pay attention to is StakeTokenContract::env
 - [contract.rs][12] - decouples the contract from `near_sdk::env`, which is "hard wired" to the contract by default (this will make more sense down below)
 - [test_utils.rs][10] - builds upon NEAR SDK unit testing support
-- [contract/fungible_token.rs][11] - the unit test modules are located at the bottom of the file along side the fungible token NEP-141 implementation
+- [contract/fungible_token.rs][11] - contains the Fungible Token unit tests - as a follow up to our last tutorial where we implemented the FT NEP-141 standard for the STAKE token

 ### How we will structure the test code
 I will share with you my coding standards, but the key here is to have coding standards.
 Be consistent and disciplined